-Join Bill Ferguson for an in-depth discussion in this video A virtual enterprise topology, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video A virtual enterprise topology, part of Learning VMware NSX.

 - [Voiceover] The next thing we're going to discuss is An Enterprise Virtual Topology and what that looks like.
 Now, if an organization has never looked at software-defined networking and doesn't have a software-defined network, or NSX in place, then, they don't have a virtual topology.
 So, their virtual topology would look like this.
 That's right.
 Blank screen.
 Polar bear in a snowstorm.
 Nothing on it.
 Now, as they build out their virtual topology, once they put the pieces in place, so that they can build in virtual networks, then it'll start to look like this.